Culinary Experience of Cusco Peru

 Alfajores

-Quinoa con Leche and Arroz con leche
+Quinoa con Leche and Arroz

 Quinoa with milk and rice with milk, simply put these are quinoa and rice puddings respectively.
 Their preparation is very similar to most rice puddings around the world.
 More interestingly, we look at different ways Peruvians utilize superfoods.
 Quinoa is an expensive superfood in most parts of the world, but for Peruvians it’s a very common grain.
 It’s used to make drinks, breads, soups and many other things including this amazing pudding.
 The pudding is typically mixed with cinnamon, cloves and evaporated and condensed milk.